Homemade diets

 How many olives can I feed my cat?

 Cats should eat olives in small quantities.
 Although olives are not toxic for cats when ingested, they are not an ideal food due to their nutritional composition and sodium content.
 The benefits we have explained are mitigated by the fact the animal cannot consume large quantities.
+It's crucial to monitor your cat for any adverse reactions when introducing new foods, even in small amounts.

 Generally speaking, a cat should not eat more than 3/4 of an olive twice a week.
 This estimation is based on a cat of average size and weight.

 Although olives are not bad for cats in moderation, some foods are dangerous even when eaten in small amounts.
 Learn more with our article on forbidden food for cats.
+Furthermore, consulting with a veterinarian before adding any new item to your cat's diet is always a wise decision to ensure its safety.

 Are Olives Bad for Cats? - Olives and Olive Oil Safety - How many olives can I feed my cat?